 Our Registered Dietitian Nutritionist (RDN), Danielle Lundstrom, is available for one-on-one nutrition counseling appointments.
-Danielle is a Health at Every Size (HAES)-aligned Dietitian who uses a non-diet, weight-neutral and evidence-based approach to nutrition counseling.
-She takes into account the unique needs, lifestyle and food preferences of each student to support them in setting personal nutrition goals to support health, wellbeing and academic success.
+Danielle is a Health at Every Size® (HAES®)-aligned Dietitian who uses a non-diet, weight-inclusive and evidence-based approach to nutrition counseling.
+She supports students in working toward their personal nutrition goals to support wellbeing and academic success.

-- Medical concerns with nutrition related management (diabetes, heart health, celiac disease, etc.)
+- Medical concerns with nutrition-related management (e.g. diabetes, heart health, celiac disease)

 - Family history of nutrition-related disease